BioplatformsAustralia/bpaotu/README.md

 - Build the docker images

-  `docker-compose -f docker-compose-build.yml build base dev`
+  `docker compose -f docker-compose-build.yml build base dev`

 - Start all of the containers

-  `docker-compose up`
+  `docker compose up`

   There are 4 containers: runserver, db, cache, celeryworker

+  This will start the docker containers attached to the current terminal process.
+Logs will be written to the terminal screen.

+- If you want the containers to persist running after closing the terminal, start the containers with the `-d` argument:

+  `docker compose up -d`

+  And then manage the containers with usual docker commands, e.g. `docker compose ps`, `docker compose stop`, `docker compose start`; and monitor the logs with `docker compose logs`, `docker compose logs runserver` or `docker compose logs celeryworker` as appropriate

+- Troubleshooting:

   If the local machine already has a postgresql server instance it will need to be stopped, since the ports will conflict (`sudo service postgresql stop`)

-  This will start the docker containers attached to the current terminal process.
-If you want the containers to persist running after closing the terminal, start the containers with the -d argument:

-  `docker-compose up -d`

-  And then manage the containers with usual docker commands (`docker-compose ps`, `docker-compose stop`, `docker-compose start`)

 ### Ingest